|Standard Business Terms and customer information|

 (1) The subject-matter of the contract is the selling of products.

-(2) Our product presentations on the Internet are non-binding and do not represent a binding offer for the conclusion of a contract.
+(2) Our offers on the website are non-binding and are not a binding offer to conclude a contract.

 (3) You can use the online shopping cart system to place a binding offer of purchase (order).